aspendos67/ebebekCase/README.md

-# ebebekCase / Java to ebebekBootcamp
+# ebebekCase / Java to ebebekPracticum
 The Project shows specifications that Employee have.